-We face additional risks associated with our operations in the PRC.
+We face additional risks associated with our operations in the PRC and our results of operations and financial position may be harmed by changes in the PRC's political, economic or social conditions.

 We have, and expect to continue to have, significant operations in the PRC.
 The economy of the PRC differs from the economies of many countries in important respects such as structure, government involvement, level of development, growth rate, capital reinvestment, allocation of resources, self-sufficiency, rate of inflation, foreign currency flows and balance of payments position, among others.
-We cannot be assured that the PRC's economic policies will be consistent or effective and our results of operations and financial position may be harmed by changes in the PRC's political, economic or social conditions.
+There can be no assurance that the PRC's economic policies will be consistent or effective and our results of operations and financial position may be harmed by changes in the PRC's political, economic or social conditions.